higlass/higlass-pileup/PULL_REQUEST_TEMPLATE.md

-- [ ] Update the version number in README.md if building a new release
+- [ ] Update the version number in unpkg link in README.md if building a new release